 Anthony Preucil is currently attending the Pennsylvania State University as a freshman this fall seeking his Bachelors in Music Performance as well as Meteorology.
-At his high school, he was the president of the science club, and also writes for the school newspaper.
+At his high school, he was the president of the science club, and also wrote periodically for the school newspaper.
 He is also a member of the National Honors Society, an exclusive group for people dedicated to giving back to their community through service and volunteer.
 Musically, Anthony has been involved in many ensembles.
 At Penn State, he is currently a member of both the philharmonic and the chamber orchestra.
 In the past, Anthony was the Concertmaster of the Schaumburg Youth Symphony Orchestra.
-He has been concertmaster of the District 211 Honors Orchestra, as well as participating in the ensemble for the past three years.
-Since he was 12, Anthony has taken part in the Illinois Music Educators Association (IMEA) district 7 orchestra competition every year.
-Last year, he qualified for the All-State festival for the past four years and was placed in the honors orchestra and this year, he was principal viola of the Allstate Honors Orchestra.
-At his church, Anthony frequently performs with the choir as accompaniment.
-He also co-directs the cherub choir (a choir for children ages 3-6 years old) with his mother.
+He has been two time Concertmaster of the District 211 Honors Orchestra, as well as participating in the ensemble for the past four years.
+Since he was 12, Anthony has been accepted into the Illinois Music Educators Association (ILMEA) district 7 orchestra competition every year.
+He has qualified for the All-State festival for the past four years and was placed in the honors orchestra.
+There, he served positions such as Assistant Principal Viola as well as Principal Viola of the All-State Honors Orchestra.
 During the summer, Anthony is also musically involved.
-For the past three summers, he has performed in Midsummer’s music festival in Door County, Wisconsin.
-In the years 2012 and 2013, Anthony attended Credo Music Festival in Oberlin, Ohio, which ended its four week program with a performance in Severance Hall.
+For summers 2012 -2014, Anthony attended Credo Music Festival in Oberlin, Ohio, which ended its four week program with a performance in Severance Hall.
 Anthony continues to be involved with Credo throughout the the year, being part of the blogging team and the Alumni Board.
 A large part of Credo is giving back to the community through music, and Anthony takes every opportunity he can to volunteer in communities around Chicago with other people from Credo.
 Anthony spends much of his time studying the weather as well, and is also involved in some professional weather services.
 He is currently a member of the American Meteorological Society (AMS) and is also a severe storm spotter for the National Weather Service (NWS).
 At Penn State, he is part the Campus Weather Service (CWS), a student led organization that provides written, radio, and live video forecasts for the entire state of Pennsylvania.
-He has hobbies such as astronomy and outdoor activities. **NEWClick here to view Anthony's Page!
+He has hobbies such as astronomy and rock climbing.